amackera/amackera.github.io/content/posts/2025-year-of-the-desktop.md

 ---
-title: "2025, year of the Linux Desktop
+title: "2025, year of the Linux Desktop"
 date: 2025-06-29
 draft: true
 ---